Locally unwanted land use: Environmental justice movement

 The environmental justice movement emerged as a critique of mainstream environmentalism's elitism and racism.
 One of the greatest barriers to entry for poor individuals to join in the environmental justice movement is legal fees.
-In order to try and prevent the kinds of pollution like that of Warren County, NC, there are a great number of legal fees involved which are often costly.
-To that end, many of the companies that produce pollution will encourage acceptance of this pollution by communities in order to avoid clean up costs and costs associated with making certain industries more environmentally sustainable.
-That is, the cost of paying communities to accept pollution is often less than the (initial) cost/s of avoiding pollution all together.
+In order to try to prevent the kinds of pollution like that of Warren County, there are a great number of legal fees involved which are often costly.
+To that end, many of the companies that produce pollution will encourage acceptance of this pollution by communities in order to avoid cleanup costs and costs associated with making certain industries more environmentally sustainable.
+That is, the cost of paying communities to accept pollution is often less than the (initial) costs of avoiding pollution all together.
 Therefore, it can be ascertained that poorer communities are likely to accept compensation for a certain level of pollution, and wealthier communities are willing to accept a smaller amount of pollution and demand a greater level of environmental quality.
 The difference is that one group is able to pay for environmental quality, and the other group is not.